open-company/open-company-email/README.md

 ## Local Setup

 Users of the [OpenCompany](https://opencompany.com/) platform should get started by going to [OpenCompany](https://opencompany.com/).
-The following local setup is **for developers** wanting to work on the email software.
+The following local setup is **for developers** wanting to work on the email service.

 Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions: